 The Department of Organismal Biology and Anatomy's (OBA) graduate program in Integrative Biology trains students to pose strongly interdisciplinary research questions across fields in biology and among levels of biological organization.
 Faculty in our department engage a diverse range of topics in biology in the broad contexts of understanding how animals develop, evolve, and function.
 Please explore the faculty pages for details on the full breadth of research interests represented in the department, as well as the research page.

 Neuromechanics is an important area of growth in neuroscience.
 The field examines the combined function of the brain in concert with the biomechanics of body movement and sensorimotor integration.
-Neuromechanics research has implications for both basic and applied work related to a national need in neuroscience including: (1) development of neuroprosthetics to restore abilities to amputees, (2) development of biologically-inspired designs for a range of engineering applications, and (3) increased understanding of how organisms function in changing environments, a key to understanding potential impacts of climate change on behavior, animal populations and species survival.
+Neuromechanics research has implications for both basic and applied work related to a national need in neuroscience including: (1) development of neuroprosthetics to restore abilities to amputees, (2) development of biologically-inspired designs for a range of engineering applications, and (3) increased understanding of how organisms function in changing environments, a key to understanding potential impacts of climate change on behavior, animal populations, and species survival.

 This is a particularly exciting time to be an integrative biologist.
-Recent advances in research tools and technology in molecular biology, neurobiology, genetics, scientific visualization, and computational biology are providing new opportunities to approach biological questions with fresh perspectives and to explore new directions through interdisciplinary research.
+Recent advances in research tools and technology in molecular biology, neurobiology, genetics, scientific visualization, and computational biology are providing new opportunities to approach biological questions with fresh perspectives and explore new directions through interdisciplinary research.